Jsec8/Traffic_Analyzer/README.md

 ## Features

 - Capture network traffic from a specified network interface.
-- Filter packets by source IP, destination IP, or port.
+- Filter packets by IP, or port.
 - Display captured packets in a user-friendly table.
 - View detailed packet information in a separate window.
 - Save captured packets to a PCAP file.